“Stunning minimalist hotel and fabulous restaurant in a former 17th-century convent”

-The 14 rooms are split between 4 categories: Double, Superior Double, Junior Suite and Suite.
+The 27 rooms are split between 5 categories: Double, Superior Double, Junior Suite, Suite Privilege and Luxury Suite.
 All are stylish, elegant and comfortable.
 Decorated with great care and predominantly in white and cream, they make the perfect antidote to the summer heat.
 Solid oak floors, white-washed walls, high ceilings (some vaulted, some beamed) and subtle modern artworks create a feeling of light, space and pared-down luxury.
 Anything which might spoil the look is hidden away in slick white cabinets (a satellite TV, the minibar etc).
 An antique Mallorcan desk, squishy armchairs and gorgeous cream woolly rugs soften the contemporary look.

 Some rooms have modern four-poster beds romantically draped with swathes of white muslin.
 Others have large kingsize beds.
 All are firm and comfortable with crisp white linen, piles of soft pillows and fine mohair throws.
-Chic design continues through into the limestone, chrome and glass bathrooms complete with bathrobes, slippers and Azzaro toiletries.
+Chic design continues through into the limestone, chrome and glass bathrooms complete with bathrobes, slippers and Bulgari toiletries.
 Some of the larger rooms have teak-decked balconies overlooking the central patio and pretty church; clever bamboo and wooden screens hide the large apartment block next door.

 Most Doubles and Superior Doubles overlook the lane at the front of the hotel.
 The main difference between these categories is size, though some of the Superior Doubles have four-posters, others are laid out on 2 floors; a couple are a bit smaller (great for singles).
-Our favourite of these is the white-beamed attic room (#15), located next to the roof terrace and with views of the church.
+Our favourite of these is the white-beamed attic room, located next to the roof terrace and with views of the church.

-All 3 Junior Suites feel fresh and spacious.
-Two of these (#7 and #11) have private balconies overlooking the central patio, however, the suites without have the added benefit of a larger room but has no balcony.
-Our favourite Suite is #6 with its sitting area and bright bathroom opening onto the terrace.
+All Junior Suites feel fresh and spacious.
+There are suites available with private balconies overlooking the central patio, however, the suites without have the added benefit of a larger room.
+Our favourite Suite features a sitting area and bright bathroom opening onto the terrace.
 All have a hydro-massage baths and a sitting area.